openedx/license-manager/docs/segment_events.rst

 - **license_uuid**: The UUID linked to this license and storing in the License Manager DB.
 This value is always present.

 - **previous_license_uuid**: The UUID linked to the previous license that this license is a renewal for.
-Non-empty only on the edx.server.license-manager.license-lifecycle.renewed event.
+Non-empty only on after the edx.server.license-manager.license-lifecycle.renewed event has occurred.

 - **assigned_date**: Formatted ISO-8601 Date String representing the date this license was most recently assigned to the assigned_email.
 May be empty.

 - **activation_date**: Formatted ISO-8601 Date String  this license was most recently activated for the assigned_email.
 May be empty.

-- **activated_lms_user_id**: The LMS User id of the user that this license 'belongs to'.
-Will be empty if this license is not activated yet.
+- **assigned_lms_user_id**: The LMS User id of the user that this license 'belongs to'.
+May be empty if this license is not activated yet.

 - **assigned_email**: The email assigned to this license.
 Will be empty if this license is not assigned to a learner yet.

-- **enterprise_uuid**: The Enterprise UUID associated with this license.
+- **enterprise_customer_uuid**: The Enterprise Customer UUID associated with this license.

+- **enterprise_customer_slug**: The Enterprise Customer slug associated with the license.
+Can be easily used in event for reconstructing any Enterprise portal URL links needed (e.g. in a Braze CTA)

 - **expiration_processed**: Boolean value of License 'expiration_processed' field, may be True or False.
 True means a license is expired.

+- **customer_agreement_uuid**: The active Customer Agreement UUID that this license is linked to.